-Pellet grills excel when cooking low and slow, with the sweet spot being between 200-350°F. They struggle at temperatures of 400°F plus, and generally will not reach anything above 450°F but some new grills like the Weber SmokeFire can hit 600°F.
+Pellet grills excel when cooking low and slow, with the sweet spot being between 200-350°F. Older models generally will struggle to reach anything above 450°F but some new grills like the Weber SmokeFire can hit 600°F.

-However, the heat retention issues often associated with gas grills means that controlling the temperatures in the lower ranges can be difficult.
-Cheaper gas grills which have poor heat retention may struggle to maintain a consistent temperature around 250°F.
+However, the heat retention issues often associated with gas grills mean that controlling the temperatures in the lower ranges can be difficult.
+Cheaper gas grills that have poor heat retention may struggle to maintain a consistent temperature around 250°F.